jekyllgrim/Alice-Toys-of-Madness/README.md

 # Copyright information and permissions

-*Alice: Toys of Madness* gameplay modification for GZDoom engine by Agent_Ash ("Alice: Toys of Madness") also known as Jekyll Grim Payne ("the Author") is based on the *American McGee's Alice* game by Rogue Entertainment and *Alice: Madness Returns* game by Spicy Horse; the intellectual property rights belong to Electronic Arts.
-The Mod consists of several components that are subject to different licenses and permissions.
+*Alice: Toys of Madness* gameplay modification for GZDoom engine ("Alice: Toys of Madness") by Agent_Ash also known as Jekyll Grim Payne ("the Author") is based on the *American McGee's Alice* game by Rogue Entertainment and *Alice: Madness Returns* game by Spicy Horse; the intellectual property rights for those games belong to Electronic Arts.
+Alice: Toys of Madness consists of several components that are subject to different licenses and permissions.

 ### Short summary of the permissions (not equivalent to the full text):

 * Most of the graphics in Alice: Toys of Madness (specifically, weapon sprites, item sprites and HUD graphics) are owned by the Author and may NOT be used, copied or edited by anyone for any purpose without first obtaining an explicit permission from the Author.
-* The code used in Alice: Toys of Madness is licensed under General Public License ver.
-3 (GPLv3) and can be used by anyone for any purpose, as long as the author of derivative projects complies with GPLv3, the original author or authors are credited, and the relevant license and copyright information is kept intact (i.e. all files containing license information shall be copied to derivate works).
+* The code used in Alice: Toys of Madness is licensed under General Public License version 3 (GPLv3) and can be used by anyone for any purpose, as long as the author of derivative projects complies with GPLv3, the original author or authors are credited, and the relevant license and copyright information is kept intact (i.e. all files containing license information shall be copied to derivate works).
 * Most of the sounds used in Alice: Toys of Madness are owned by Electronic Arts and are used under Fair Use.

 ## The Artwork